 - The following should never be used on any website: autoplay content (videos), pop-overs + pop-unders, rotating banners + sliders (see: why sliders should be banned, by Yoast)

 - Header images (eg. blog logo) should be small and obtrusive so that the main page content displays above-the-fold.
-You’re the only person who cares about your logo, so keep it small.
+Visitors don't care about your logo - only your ego does - so keep it small